terencezl/terencezl.github.io/_posts/2023-12-28-pools-and-pipeline-with-tokio-part-ii.md

 Because of the buffering at the input channel, tasks would run further until gracefully exiting.

 Again, you probably want to use [Anyhow](https://crates.io/crates/anyhow) to handle errors and convert the `unwrap()` into `?` propagation for good measure.

+## To Conclude

+The RPC and streaming models in this series are suitable for more elaborate tasks with actors.
+They require some boilerplate code to set up, but you get great encapsulation, resource management, and separation of responsibilities.
+On the other hand, what do you do when you don't need actors, and the pipeline is mostly stateless?
+Let's expore that in another [post](/blog/2024/01/06/stateless-pipeline-with-async-stream/).